michelbernils/terminus/_posts/2025-03-07-aws-solutions-architect.markdown

   * VPCs, Route Tables, NACLs, Internet Gateways, Security Groups and SUbnets.
 1. Some things cost money
   * VPC Endpoints, VPN Gateway, Customer Gateway, IPv4 Access.

+## Lake Formation
+Data lake to centrally govern, secure and globally share data for analytics and machine learning.

+1. Manage fine-grained access control for your data lake data on Amazon S3.
+1. Manage metadata in AWS Glue Data Catalog.
+1. Lake formation provide its own permissions model that augments the IAM Permission model.
+  * Thought a simple grant or revoke mechanism similar to RDBMS.
+1. Allow you to share data internally and externally across multiple AWS Accounts, AWS Organizations or directly with IAM.
+1. Permissions are enforced using granular controls at the column, row, and cell-levels across.
+  * Athena
+  * Quicksight
+  * Redshift
+  * EMR
+  * Glue

+### Data Lake Recap
+Centralized data repository for unstructured data or semi-structured data.
+  * Data lake generally uses objects (blobs) or file as its storages medium.